 Default value: The value of the field first presented to the user when they see the question.
 Unless the question is marked as “Read Only”, the mobile user will be able to change the value.
 This is very useful where the answer to a question is likely to repeat itself over and over.
 Setting a default value minimizes the work for mobile users.
 Note that repeating values can also be set on the mobile app using the “Remember Answer” option.

-- Phone Number: Allows up to either 10 or 11 numbers entered (depending on which number format is selected).
-Once phone number is select there is an additional drop down of 4 possible phone number formats.
+Use phone number format: Allows up to either 10 or 11 numbers entered (depending on which number format is selected).
+Once Use phone number format is selected there is an additional drop down of 4 possible phone number formats.

-- Gray Caption Text: Is only visible when the text box is inside of a free form grid container.
+Gray caption text: Only visible when the text box is inside of a free form grid container.
 This setting removes the fields caption text and places it in the answer box with gray text.
 Once the user starts typing an answer the text disappears.